Why My Yorkie Licks Me: 9 Surprising Reasons Revealed!

 Anxiety or stress is one of the most common reasons Yorkies may excessively lick.
 Feeling stressed or anxious, they may lick themselves or their owners to self-soothe.
 This behavior can become compulsive over time, leading to skin irritation or infection.
 If you notice your dog excessively licking themselves or you, try to identify any sources of stress in their environment.
 It could be loud noises, unfamiliar people or pets, changes in routine, separation anxiety, etc. It is important to consult with a vet if you notice any unusual behavior in your dog’s licking habits.
-Additionally, some dogs may lick excessively due to their taste preferences, so ensuring they access appropriate food and water is important.
+Additionally, some dogs may lick excessively due to their taste preferences, so it is important to ensure they access appropriate food and water.

 Affection or Submission

 Another reason why Yorkies may excessively lick is as a form of affection or submission.
 Licking is natural for dogs to show affection towards their owners and other dogs.
 It’s also a sign of submission when they lick another dog’s face to show respect and deference.
 However, excessive licking can become annoying and uncomfortable for some pet owners.
 If you want to discourage this behavior, redirect your Yorkie’s attention to toys or treats when they start to taste you.

 Lastly, health issues like allergies or dental problems can cause excessive licking in Yorkies.
 Allergies can cause itchiness and discomfort on their skin, which leads them to scratch and lick themselves excessively.
 Dental problems like gum disease or tooth decay can make their mouth painful and inflamed, which causes them to lick their paws constantly to alleviate the pain.
 As a dog owner, it’s important to know your pet’s taste preferences and ensure they can access appropriate chew toys to prevent excessive licking.

 Affection and Empathy: Why Your Yorkie Licks You